Do Nonprofits Pay Taxes?

 Can a Nonprofit Be Taxed for Related Activities?

-A corporation that the IRS has granted exempt status is exempt from the federal income tax on income generated from activities substantially related to the purposes for which it was organized.
-However, even when pursuing activities related to the purposes for which they were formed, many nonprofits are still subject to other federal, state, and local taxes.
+Yes, some taxes may apply.
+A corporation with exempt status doesn’t have to pay federal income tax on income generated from activities substantially related to the purposes for which it was organized.
+However, even when pursuing activities related to that purpose, many nonprofits are still subject to other federal, state, and local taxes.

 If the nonprofit has paid staff, the organization must cover the employer's portion of their Social Security, Medicare, and unemployment taxes.
 In most states, nonprofits are also responsible for paying the sales tax or using a tax on their purchases and charging the sales tax on their sold items.
 Those states that provide a sales tax exemption for nonprofits generally limit them to items used for their exempt purpose.